RRISTM/stm32h7rs_ospi/readme.md

 ![xspi1 clock config](./img/24_03_11_421.gif)

-On H7RS the XSPI can run to 200MHz
+On the STM32H7R/S, the XSPI (the interface for connecting with external serial memory devices) is capable of operating at speeds of up to 200 MHz in DTR (Double Transfer Rate) mode.

 ### Project Manager

-1. Go to `Project Manager` tab
+1. Navigate to the `Project Manager` tab
-2. Name your project and select location
+2. Choose a name for your project and select its location
-3. select `ExtMemLoade Project`
+3. select `ExtMemLoader Project`
-4. Select CubeIDE as Toolchain
+4. Select STM32CubeIDE as the Toolchain
 5. Generate Project

 ![project configuration](./img/24_03_11_423.gif)

-### CubeProgrammer
+### STM32CubeProgrammer

 1. Click to `Connect`
-2. select `Option bytes`
+2. Select `Option bytes`
 3. Select `User configuration 1`
 4. Enable `XSPI2_HSLV`

 ![cube programmer](./img/24_03_11_433.gif)

-### CubeIDE
+### STM32CubeIDE

-1. Open CubeIDE
+1. Open STM32CubeIDE
-2. Import Project to CubeIDE or let MX to import project for you.
+2. Import Project to STM32CubeIDE or let STM32CubeMX to import the project for you.
-3. You should have one main project and three sub project in IDE.
+3. You should have one main project and three sub projects in the workspace.

 4. Open Application project and the main.c
-5. Att there code for GPIO toggling
+5. Add there the code for GPIO toggling

 ```c
 	  HAL_GPIO_TogglePin(GPIOD, GPIO_PIN_13);